dlh01/fieldmanager-beta-customize/readme.txt

 == Changelog ==

 = Unreleased =
-* Add a demo of a field with selective-refresh support.
+* Added: Demo a field with selective-refresh support.

 = 0.3.1 =
 * Fixed: Track the changes to instances of repeatable RichTextAreas and Colorpickers added after loading the Customizer.